Why You Shouldn’t Ignore The ( ! ) Low Tire Pressure Warning Light on Your BMW

 Tony Avatar

 Most of the cars we take in from customers have the Tire Pressure Monitoring System ( ! ) light on the dash.
 We notice that most people get used to seeing it and ignore the light.
 There are multiple causes for a TPMS light to be on, but it is a light that should not be ignored.
-New York City is infamous its potholes and torn pavement with roads that can be damaged for months before being repaired.
-Driving on these types of roads are known to damage suspension components, but they also tend to damage your tires and wheels which will set your TPMS light on your dashboard.
+New York City is infamous for its potholes and torn pavement with roads that can be damaged for months before being repaired.
+Driving on these types of roads is known to damage suspension components, but they also tend to damage your tires and wheels which will set your TPMS light on your dashboard.

 Tire Pressure Monitoring Systems were government mandated starting 2008 to warn drivers that their tires were low on air pressure.
 The ( ! ) symbol would come on the dashboard when your BMW has a tire that is low on air pressure, but the light will also turn on when a sensor has failed.
-There is a sensor inside each tire that reads and reports air pressure data using unique radio frequencies and because of their complexity they can fail often.
-This causes dash boards across BMW and other brands to be perpetually illuminated with the tire pressure warning light, which drivers then tend to ignore.
+There is a sensor inside each tire that reads and reports air pressure data using unique radio frequencies and because of their complexity, they can fail often.
+This causes dashboards across BMW and other brands to be perpetually illuminated with the low tire pressure warning light, which drivers then tend to ignore.

 Problems arose when people actually had low air pressure in their tires and would drive on nearly flat tires causing all sorts of issues.
-The tires on your BMW also protect the rim serving as a cushion against pot holes and cracks on the road.
-With low air pressure your rim can easily bend or crack when the entire weight of your BMW lands on a corner of your rim against broken pavement.
-In that same scenario the rim hitting that pothole can also cause it to cut into the internal steel belt of the tire causing it to lose structural support and need replacement as well.
+The tires on your BMW also protect the rim serving as a cushion against potholes and cracks on the road.
+With low air pressure, your rim can easily bend or crack when the entire weight of your BMW lands on a corner of your rim against broken pavement.
+In that same scenario, the rim hitting that pothole can also cause it to cut into the internal steel belt of the tire causing it to lose structural support and need replacement as well.

 Damaged Tire Sidewall